roman-milk/roman-milk.github.io/rob-and-gwen.md

+===

- ****** Rob and Gwen ****** byJust_Plain_Bob© "I have been expecting him to do something, but I never thought I'd have to shoot him.
+"I have been expecting him to do something, but I never thought I'd have to shoot him.
 I thought that just pointing the gun at him would scare him off, but when I saw him going after Gwen with a knife in his hand I didn't hesitate."

  It didn't hurt that I knew half of the police force and had gone out to the range and shot with them.
 They all knew that I was pretty level headed.
 What the hell, I'd even been civilized and hadn't gone off when I walked in on Amy cheating on me.